 Since 1998, our autism school has offered individualized care and instruction to children diagnosed with autism spectrum disorder (ASD).
 The Achievement Centers for Children offers classes in both our Westlake and Highland Hills, Ohio offices.
 Our school has grown steadily in capacity and now serves students from kindergarten through 10th grade.

 We are an alternative public school option, with many local school districts referring and transporting their students to the Achievement Centers.
-Our curriculum is aligned with Ohio’s K-8 Academic Content Standards.
+Our curriculum is aligned with Ohio’s Academic Content Standards.

 A six-week summer program to complete the 12-month educational and therapeutic focus is included in the yearly tuition.